 When stressful events in the present mimic traumatic events from the past, it may result in harmful coping mechanisms in response to present stressors.
 People with borderline personality disorder often have symptoms caused by painful childhood experiences.
 The formation of maladaptive schemas from early childhood may contribute to the development of the disorder.
 It can also affect the severity of how symptoms manifest.

-This therapy type is an integrative type of treatment that draws elements from cognitive behavioral therapy, attachment theory, etc. Going to therapy may be difficult for people who live in places where lockdown is strict or when you live with immunocompromised people.
+Schema therapy type is an integrative type of treatment that draws elements from cognitive behavioral therapy, attachment theory, etc. Going to therapy may be difficult for people who live in places where lockdown is strict or when you live with immunocompromised people.

 Luckily, there are startups dedicated to mental health which can guide you in your mental health journey.
 It is possible to untangle complicated misconceptions and thoughts to improve your quality of life through therapy ultimately.